bionic-gpt/bionic-gpt/website/content/docs/production/postgres.md

 ## Bionic GPT Needs Database Secrets

-However or wherever you install Postgres all that bionic needs is a Kubernete Secret so it can access the database.
+However or wherever you install Postgres all that bionic needs is a Kubernetes Secret so it can access the database.

 The secret should be called `database-urls` and should contain the URLs for 3 postgres users.